Cherreads

 Ren sat at the kitchen table and opened his notebook.

-The notebook was the fifth in a series he had been keeping since he was eight years old.
-The first four were in a box under his bed — wherever his bed currently was, which at this moment was somewhere in the pile of things the movers had stacked in his room and which he had not yet unpacked.
-The current notebook was black, A5, with a cloth cover that had been soft when he bought it and was now worn smooth in the places where his thumb rested most often.
+The notebook was the fifth in a series he'd kept since he was eight.
+The first four were in a box under his bed — wherever that was right now, somewhere in the pile of things the movers had stacked in his room that he hadn't touched yet.
+This one was black, A5, cloth cover worn smooth in the spots where his thumb rested most.

-He opened it to the current page and wrote the date.
+He opened to the current page and wrote the date.

-Then he drew a rough map of the ground floor of the house — not to scale, but proportionally accurate, the kind of map you drew when what you needed was a record rather than a document.
-He marked the cold spots with circles, noted their approximate sizes and qualities in the margin.
-Mobile: oriented south-west.
+Then he drew a rough map of the ground floor — not to scale, but proportionally right, the kind of map you draw when you need a record rather than a document.
+He marked the cold spots with circles, noted their sizes and qualities in the margin. *Mobile: oriented south-west.
 Static: long-established.
-Dense: possibly layered — more than one source.
+Dense: possibly layered — more than one source.*

-He flipped back three pages to the map he had drawn of the cul-de-sac from memory — sitting in the car, waiting for the truck, his pen moving across the page in the specific focused way it moved when he was working rather than thinking.
+He flipped back three pages to the map he'd sketched of the cul-de-sac from memory — drawn in the car while waiting for the truck, his pen moving in the specific focused way it moved when he was working.
 He added the cold spot by the perimeter wall.
-He added two others he had felt when the truck arrived and the driver had propped the back door open and Ren had stood in the street and let his attention expand the way he had learned to expand it, the way you might widen the aperture of a lens.
+Added two more he'd felt when the truck arrived and the driver propped the back door open and Ren stood in the street and let his attention widen the way he'd learned to widen it, the way you open a lens.

 Six cold spots in four hours.

-He sat with this for a moment.
-Six was — he turned the number over.
-In five years of notebooks, across every house and apartment and classroom and hospital waiting room he had ever mapped, six in four hours was the highest single-session count he had recorded.
-He was aware of this the way you were aware of a sound that was louder than expected — not frightening, not yet, but registering.
-Pressing slightly on the part of him that was not the notebook and the circles and the careful marginal notes.
+He sat with that for a moment.
+In five years of notebooks, across every house and apartment and classroom and hospital waiting room he'd ever mapped, six in four hours was the highest single-session count he'd recorded.
+He was aware of this the way you're aware of a sound that's louder than expected — not frightening yet, but registering.
+Pressing gently on the part of him that existed outside the notebook and the circles and the careful notes.

-He let the pressure sit for exactly three seconds.
+He let it press for exactly three seconds.

 Then he set it aside.
-Alarm was not a useful response to information, and he had learned this the hard way at eight years old when he had alarmed himself into three weeks of nightmares by reacting to what he saw rather than simply noting it.
-What he did instead was sit with the information, let it settle, look at it from several angles before deciding what it meant.
+Alarm wasn't useful.
+He'd learned that the hard way at eight years old when he'd scared himself into three weeks of nightmares by reacting instead of observing.
+What he did instead was sit with information, let it settle, look at it from a few different angles before deciding what it meant.

-He made a note: escalated density.
+He wrote: *escalated density.
 Investigate origin.
 Not residual — active or semi-active.
-Cross-reference land history.
+Cross-reference land history.*

 He closed the notebook.